 Ctrl Network was founded by four postgraduate researchers at the University of Birmingham.
-It was born out of the Contemporary Theory Reading Group, which meets fortnightly to discuss contemporary theory.
+Find out more about the network and how to join us here.

 Niall’s research considers the overlapping tendencies present between Eduardo Paolozzi, J. G. Ballard and contemporary left ideas of Accelerationism.
 To do so, he considers the wider milieu of both artist and writer, as well as their responses to modernism and their wider technological environments.
 Through his project, Niall is considering Accelerationist arguments of transvaluation, while also focusing on the 1950s and 60s periods as moments of aesthetic transvaluation more politically subdued than some of their points of inspiration, such as the Italian Futurists.

 Josie’s research explores slow reading, slow violence and climate crisis in contemporary American fiction.
 She is interested in how our relationship to time, narrative, and traumatic rupture shapes our perceptions of and responses to climate crisis.
 By focusing on texts which resist violent spectacle or explicit fantasies of ecological destruction, her research aims to illuminate the quiet and complex power of the slow moving in an age of everything now.